benchang323/Game-of-Life-Simulator/README.md

 ```

 ## Usage & Examples
-To operate the GUI, run `yourlastname_problem3.m`.
+To operate the GUI, run `program_guiprob.m`.
 The GUI window will provide all the necessary controls for importing RLEs, creating Soups, controlling the simulation, and exporting results.

 ### Inputs
 - Use the provided buttons to import RLEs or create a Soup.